The HoTT reals coincide with the Euclidean reals: Preliminaries

 \subsection{Cauchy structures}

+Let $\N$ and $\Z$ be appropriate types of naturals and integers.
+We can define a type $\Q$ of rationals as in~\textcite[Section~11.1]{hottbook} with their ordering $<$.
+It will be convenient to additionally define the type of positive rationals:

-Following Sojakova~\cite{sojakova:hit}, we take an algebraic view on types of real numbers, as well as on HIITs.
-By analogy with Richman~\cite{MALQ:MALQ200710024}, we define premetric spaces.
-By analogy with the \hottbook, we define $\varepsilon$-closeness. \begin{definition} A \emph{premetric} on a type $R:\UU$ is a relation
+Following \textcite{sojakova:hit}, we take an algebraic view on types of real numbers and higher inductive-inductive types (HIITs).
+We will do this, as opposed to directly giving the type-theoretic inference rules of the HIIT, in order to make a clear link with the Euclidean reals in Section~\ref{sec:reals:euclidean}.
+By analogy with \textcite{MALQ:MALQ200710024} and the \hottbook, we define premetric spaces. \begin{definition} A \emph{premetric} on a type $R:\UU$ is a relation